Surventurer/invest_insight/README.md

 # Invest Insight 💰📊

-Invest Insight is a comprehensive financial planning application designed to help users make informed investment decisions.
+Invest Insight is a comprehensive financial planning application designed to help users make general awareness investment decisions.
 With tools like SIP calculators, FD/RD planners, and real estate insights, this app empowers users to achieve their financial goals.

 ---